 Outdoor movies have become a DC summer tradition in the last few years with films al fresco in several neighborhoods.
 Even better, all of them are FREE! (*Before you make plans to enjoy any of the series, be sure to check schedules, as some movies may not be appropriate for children.)

-- “Dance, Dance, Dance” is the theme of this year’s NoMa Summer Screen, so mark your calendars for Breakin 2: Electric Bugaloo, Grease, Footloose, and a bunch of other family-friendly flicks. begins May 27 and will run weekly on Wednesdays until August 19.
-The series will take place at Storey Park Lot (1005 First Street NE), which will be temporarily transformed into a mural-filled urban park.
+- “Choose your Own Adventure” is the theme of this year’s NoMa Summer Screen, so mark your calendars for Raider of the Lost Ark, Princess Bride, Jumanji, E.T., and a bunch of other family-friendly flicks.
+The series begins June 1 and will run weekly on Wednesdays until August 17.
+There will also be Family Film Night with movies for littler ones on June 21, July 19, and August 16.
+Sponsored by REI (coming to the NoMA soon!), the series will take place at NoMa Junction at Storey Park (1005 First Street NE).
 Get there to picnic at 7pm, and the movie begins at dark.
 See the list of films on the website.

-- Catch Films in the Park at the Mosaic District every Friday from June 5 – September 4.
-The entire film line-up is family-friendly, and they’re kicking it off with one of my all-time faves (Rudy never fails to make me cry.)
+- Catch Films in the Park at the Mosaic District every Friday from June 3 – August 26 with a lineup of family-friendly films.

 - The Regal Summer Movie Express presents flicks for kids on many Tuesdays & Wednesdays at 10am.
 Admission is just $1.
 Be sure to check the website for the film schedule and theater locations, as it doesn’t run at all theaters every week.